davidallsopp/DrawEd/README.md

 a drawfile with the same version number in which this byte is non-zero; hence the change to cope with these files.

+Committed to github in Feb 2016 from an ancient backup.
+The main !RunImage file seems to be a tokenized BBC BASIC file, not a text file, so is not friendly to modern editors - nor can I verify that the code still works.
+If anyone is interested and can get it working on a RiscPC or Raspberry Pi, then I'd be interested in a plain text version!

 ----------------------------------------------------------------------------

 David Allsopp  17/01/2000